Insider4444/Image-to-text-to-image/README.md

 - tqdm library (`pip install tqdm`)
 - termcolor library (`pip install termcolor`)
 - rich library (`pip install rich`)
+- or Install All Requirements by Just Running (`pip install -r requirements.txt`)

 ## Usage

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine. by (`git clone https://github.com/Insider4444/Image-to-text-to-image`)
+2. Navigate to the repository directory in your terminal or command prompt.by (`cd Image-to-text-to-image`)
-2. Install the required libraries using the `requirements.txt` file: `pip install -r requirements.txt`.
+3. Install the required libraries using the `requirements.txt` file: `pip install -r requirements.txt`.
-3. Navigate to the repository directory in your terminal or command prompt.
 4. Run the `Image-Encrypt-4444-v4.py` file: `python Image-Encrypt-4444-v4.py`.

 ## Code Explanation